As mythical as a unicorn sighting, here are the four most exclusive credit cards in Singapore.

 This upgrade comes with additional benefits, such as a complimentary night stay each quarter when booking two or more consecutive nights through the UOB travel concierge.
 The free stay entitlement is capped at $400 per night, unfortunately, so it’s actually less generous than the Citi Prestige’s fourth night free benefit (which applies to any stay, whether it’s a $100 Hotel 81, or a $2,000 overwater villa at the St Regis Maldives).

 The Citi ULTIMA requires a minimum income of $500,000 a year, or at least $5M AUM with Citibank.
-There’s a further $4,160 annual fee on top of that, which gets you 150,000 miles each year you pay it.
+There’s a further $4,160 annual fee on top of that, which gets you a whopping 150,000 miles each year you pay it.

 Citi offers the Airfare Privilege Program for ULTIMA cardholders, which grants a free companion ticket when buying a full fare First or Business Class ticket on American Airlines, British Airways, Delta, Etihad, Japan Airlines, Lufthansa, Qantas and Qatar Airways.
 Do note this covers airfare only, not taxes and airline surcharges, so it’s not completely free.